Porcupine-Factory/PhysicsGrab/README.md

 # PhysicsGrab
-O3DE Physics Grab Gem licensed under the [Apache-2.0](/LICENSE.txt).
+O3DE Physics Grab Gem is licensed under [Apache-2.0](/LICENSE.txt).

 ## Installation Instructions
 You can install this gem in your project using O3DE's project manager.
 Navigate to the Gem Repositories page and provide this repo's git URL.